spy16/sabre/README.md

 ### Evaluation

 Eval logic for standard data types is fixed.
 But custom `sabre.Value` types can be implemented to customize evaluation logic.
-Custom macros/special forms can be added by wrapping a custom Go function with `SpecianFn` type.

-In additional, `sabre.Value` types can also implement `sabre.Invokable` interface to enable invocation.
+In addition, `sabre.Value` types can also implement `sabre.Invokable` interface to enable invocation.
 For example `Vector` uses this to enable Clojure style element access using `([1 2 3] 0)` (returns `1`)